TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/stm32_esp32.md

 ### DWC based Updating

 {% include warning.html content="This cannot be used in conjunction with using a screen on the Fly-407ZG unless using the alternative wifi method" %}

 The WiFi UART interface will require changes to your board.txt file.
-You need to define the pins used by the UART (the builds provided have support for UART0 and UART3 defined, this takes the form:
+You need to define the pins used by the UART (the builds provided have support for UART0 and UART3 defined), this takes the form:
 `8266wifi.serialRxTxPins = {RXPin, TXPin}`
 This information has been added to the connecting via WiFi page for each board.